Sebastien01/images_classification/README.md

 - 3000 images to predict

-For now my model has an accuracy of 83.7% which I consider quite good, but I think I could make it better with regularization or drop_out layers.
+For now my model has an accuracy of 83.7% which I consider quite good, but I think I could make it better with regularization or drop_out layers as my model has overfitted a little.